Life As an Online Merchant

 A Day in the Life of an Online Merchant

-- Compose descriptions of merchandise for posting to online storefront, auction sites, or other shopping Web sites.
+- Upload digital media, such as photos, video, or scanned images to online storefront, auction sites, or other shopping Web sites.

 - Purchase new or used items from online or physical sources for resale via retail or auction Web site.